 In this scenario, employers pay upfront for re-/upskilling.
 In return, employees agree to stay with the company for a prescribed period of time; if they leave before that prescribed time, they would repay some of the advanced training funds.
-This approach allows the initial costs to be capitalised as an asset and amortised over the benefit period.
-If the employee leaves the company, the unamortised balance would be repaid.
+This approach allows the initial costs to be capitalized as an asset and amortized over the benefit period.
+If the employee leaves the company, the unamortized balance would be repaid.

 This model is easily scalable and relatively easy to adapt to existing accounting rules.
 In some jurisdictions, however, this kind of approach may face legal challenges or even have tax disadvantages depending on existing incentive rules.

 Which Option is Best for Your Organization?